 Even if the removal of qualifying periods is, for now, limited to rights for employees, this would still be a big change – particularly in respect of unfair dismissal rights where currently two years’ service is required for (most) claims.

 Labour has confirmed this change would not prevent the dismissal of employees for reasons of ‘capability, conduct or redundancy, or probationary periods’ with ‘fair and transparent rules and processes’.
-Quite what this means remains to be seen but without doubt it would be an onerous and potentially costly change for business (particularly if these rights are extended to cover all workers).
+The briefing notes which accompanied the King’s Speech confirmed that employers will still be able to ‘operate probationary periods to assess new hires.’
+Quite what this all means remains to be seen but without doubt it would be an onerous and potentially costly change for business (particularly if these rights are extended to cover all workers).
 It would likely lead to employers reviewing and extending their use of probationary periods and more rigorously evaluating employees during those periods.
-It could also lead to employers extending their use of fixed-term contracts in order to ‘road-test’ the employee prior to offering a permanent contract – a practice which is not uncommon in Europe.
+It could also lead to employers reviewing and more vigorously monitoring their hiring practices to help reduce the risk of appointments failing and extending their use of fixed-term contracts in order to ‘road-test’ the employee prior to offering a permanent contract – a practice which is not uncommon in Europe.

 Single status of worker

-Labour has set its sights on creating a single status of worker so that ‘employees’ would be reclassified as ‘workers’ with that broader status being awarded the full suite of employment rights.
+Labour has its sights set on creating a single status of worker so that ‘employees’ would be reclassified as ‘workers’ with that broader status being awarded the full suite of employment rights.
 However, whilst still committing to ‘move towards’ a single status, it acknowledges in MWP that employment status is a complex area of law and has committed to consulting in detail on how a simpler status framework that differentiates between workers and the genuinely self-employed could properly capture the breadth of employment relationships we have in the UK.
 This will be a sensible move given the level of complexity, as without this level of scrutiny, switching to a two-status model could unintentionally stifle flexibility and innovation.
+Given this, we were not surprised to see that worker status did not appear as a proposal to be addressed in the Employment Rights Bill – this doesn’t mean it won’t make an appearance in that Bill but we believe this is unlikely and that this is an area of reform that will be addressed in slower time.

 Wherever any revised boundaries between the categories of worker and self-employed might ultimately be drawn, continued litigation on status would seem almost inevitable.